-599. The Operational risk charge is determined by applying prescribed stress factors to specified risk exposures.
+604. The Operational risk charge is determined by applying prescribed stress factors to specified risk exposures.

-600. The calculation of the Operational risk charge is based on data items split into geographical segments and the following line of business segments:
+605. The calculation of the Operational risk charge is based on data items split into geographical segments and the following line of business segments:

-- Non-life insurance products that do not relate to life or similar to life health insurance, often referred to as property and casualty or general insurance.
-Products include auto/motor, property, workers' compensation/employer's liability, other liability, and credit/ surety/pecuniary; - Life (risk) Insurance products that relate to life or similar to life health insurance where the insurer bears investment risk.
+- Non-Life insurance products that do not relate to life or similar to life health insurance, often referred to as property and casualty or general insurance.
+Products include auto/motor, property, workers' compensation/employer's liability, other liability, and credit/ surety/pecuniary; - Life (risk) insurance products that relate to life or similar to life health insurance where the insurer bears investment risk.
 Products include individual life, group life, group pension and annuities (with a life aspect); and - Life (non-risk) products where the policyholder bears the investment risk.
-It includes segmented funds and accumulation annuities.
-Products may also be labelled as savings without guarantees or living benefits.
+Products may be labelled as savings without guarantees or living benefits.

-601. The Operational risk charge is calculated as follows:
+606. The Operational risk charge is calculated as follows: